-By observing your swimmers from multiple angles you will pick up many different things about their technique and skills.
+One of the coaching skills we teach in our swim coach mentor program is to observe your swimmers from multiple angles so you pick up many different things about their technique and skills.
 Irrespective of which lane a swimmer is located in the pool it is helpful to look at them from various vantage points.

 - Front on and rear on help us to look at the swimmers alignment in the water.
 Ideally we would like to see the head hips and feet all tracking in a straight line with no sideways or lateral movement as this indicates that the swimmer is moving efficiently through the water.
 This is a consistent observation which has to be made across all strokes.
 If erroneous movements are present then an assessment of the cause has to be made followed by an implementation of a correction process.
 Detection and correction of faults will be addressed in future posts and programs.